getpopper/popper/README.md

 Keep reading down to find [installation instructions](#installation).
 For more information on the YAML syntax, see [here][cnwf].

-The goal of this project is to provide the following:
+The high-level goals of this project are to provide:

   * **Lightweight workflow definition syntax.** Defining a workflow is as simple as writing file in a [lightweight YAML syntax][cnwf] and